-- 1 1/4 cups powdered sugar (plus more for towel)
+- 1 ¼ cups powdered sugar , plus more for rolling and topping

-- Preheat oven to 375°F. Spray a 10x15" jelly roll pan with non-stick spray.
-Then line with parchment paper and spray the top with non-stick spray.
-Set aside.
+- Preheat the oven to 375°F. Spray a 10×15-inch jelly roll pan with nonstick cooking spray.
+Line with parchment paper and spray the top with nonstick spray.

-- Add the flour and baking soda to the bowl and mix just until combined.
-Then pour into prepared baking sheet and tap until the mixture spreads evenly.
-Bake for 15 to 20 minutes, or until a toothpick comes clean.
+- Add the flour and baking soda and mix just until combined.
+Pour into the pan and tap until the mixture spreads evenly.
+Bake 15 to 20 minutes, or until a toothpick inserted in the center comes out clean.

 - While the cake is baking, place a cotton tea towel on the counter.
 Sprinkle with powdered sugar (about 3 Tablespoons).

-- Once cake is done cooking, flip onto the towel while it's still warm and take off the parchment paper.
-Then gently roll up the cake inside the towel, starting at the narrow end.
-Place in the refrigerator with the seam down until cooled completely.
+- Once the cake is done cooking, carefully flip onto the towel while it's still warm and remove the parchment paper.
+Gently roll up the cake inside the towel, starting at the narrow end.
+Chill in the refrigerator with the seam down until cooled completely.

-- Beat the cream cheese, butter, powdered sugar and vanilla in a bowl until smooth.
+- In a medium bowl, beat the cream cheese, butter, powdered sugar, and vanilla with an electric mixer until smooth.

-- Once the cake is cool, unroll the cake and then spread with the cream cheese filling.
+- Once the cake is cool, unroll the cake and spread with the cream cheese filling.
 Roll up again without the towel and wrap with plastic wrap.
-Refrigerate or freeze until ready to slice.

-- Freeze 15 minutes before slicing for easy cuts.
-Then sprinkle the top with powdered sugar just before slicing.
-Make sure to use a sharp knife.
+- Freeze 15 minutes before slicing for clean cuts, using a sharp knife only.
+Sprinkle the top with powdered sugar just before slicing.